 \section{Conclusion}

-In this paper, we introduce COMPASS, a novel framework that synergizes KGs and LLMs to unveil user preferences in Conversational Recommender Systems (CRSs).
-To address the modality gap between structured knowledge and natural language, we propose a graph entity captioning mechanism that transforms KG structures into LLM-compatible representations.
-Through knowledge-aware instruction tuning, COMPASS becomes proficient in performing cross-modal reasoning, generating comprehensive and interpretable user preference summaries.
-Our proposed framework has been extensively evaluated as a plug-and-play enhancement for various existing CRS models across benchmark datasets.
-The results demonstrate COMPASS's effectiveness in significantly improving both the recommendation performance and the explainability of these base models.
-The adaptive integration mechanism of COMPASS allows for seamless enhancement of diverse CRS architectures without requiring structural modifications, showcasing its versatility and potential for widespread adoption in the field of CRSs.
+In this paper, we introduce COMPASS, a novel framework that augments LLMs with KGs to reason over user preferences in CRSs.
+To address the modality gap between structured knowledge and natural language, we propose a graph entity captioning that transforms KG structures into LLM-compatible representations.
+Through knowledge-aware instruction tuning, COMPASS becomes proficient in performing cross-modal reasoning, generating interpretable user preference summaries.
+COMPASS has been extensively evaluated as a plug-and-play enhancement for various CRSs across benchmark datasets.
+The results demonstrate its effectiveness in significantly improving both recommendation performance and explainability of these base models.
+The adaptive integration mechanism of COMPASS allows for seamless enhancement of diverse CRS architectures without structural modifications, showcasing its versatility and potential for widespread adoption in the field of CRSs.